 - Extend the knees and return to a straight standing position.

-If you’re performing a barbell squat, you would rest the barbell on the back of your neck/shoulders and support it with both of your hands.
-Remember to choose a weight that allows you to perform all steps of the squat without cheating or causing pain.
+If you’re performing a barbell squat, you would rest the barbell on the back of your neck/shoulders and support it with both of your hands (unlike the front squat where the bar rests on the front of your shoulders).

 4 Squat Tips to Improve Your Form